IBM/engineering-insights-composite-pattern/README.md

-# Correlation of text content across documents using Watson Natural Language Understanding, Python NLTK and IBM Data Science experience

-In this developer journey we will use Jupyter notebooks in IBM Data Science experience(DSX) to correlate text content across documents with Python NLTK toolkit and IBM Watson Natural Language Understanding.
-The correlation algorithm is driven by an input configuration json that contains the rules and grammar for building the relations.
-The configuration json document can be modified to obtain better correlation results between text content across documents.
+# Engineering Insights - A composite pattern

+The problem that we address in this pattern is in the domain of software development lifecycle.
+In the software development lifecycle, there are many artifacts that are generated - requirments, testcases, defects etc. In long running software projects with minimal tool support and a churn of team members, the new team members face many questions:
+- What requirement does this defect correlate to?
+- What are the testcases that I need to execute after a defect is fixed? and so on.

+The composite pattern demonstrates a solution to this problem using a combination of other individual code patterns.

 When the reader has completed this journey, they will understand how to:

-* Create and run a Jupyter notebook in DSX.
-* Use DSX Object Storage to access data and configuration files.
-* Use IBM Watson Natural Language Understanding API to extract metadata from documents in Jupyter notebooks.
-* Extract and format unstructured data using simplified Python functions.
-* Use a configuration file to specify the co-reference and relations grammar.
-* Store the processed output JSON in DSX Object Storage.
+- Classify the unstructured text content in the document artifacts
+- Correlate the text content to find the best matching artifacts
+- Store the artifact data and correlations in a graph database
+- Query the graph database for insights
+- Submit the request and visualize the results on a Web UI

-The intended audience for this journey is developers who want to learn a method for correlation of text content across documents.
-The distinguishing factor of this journey is that it allows a configurable mechanism of text correlation.
+The intended audience for this journey is developers who want to learn a method for building a solution with queryable insights on text content across documents.
+The distinguishing factor of this journey is that it allows a configurable mechanism to achieve the insights.

 ![](doc/source/images/architecture.png)